What is histoplasmosis?

-Most cats that develop this disease are less than four years old.
+Most cats that develop this disease are less than four years old; however, cats of any age may be affected.
 There is no breed predilection for this disease in cats.
 Evidence suggests that prolonged exposure to high levels of Histoplasma organisms increase the risk of contracting the disease.

 What are the signs of histoplasmosis?

-The symptoms and clinical signs of histoplasmosis are variable and are usually not specific for this disease.
-In cats, the typical symptoms include mild fever, depression, anorexia and weight loss, symptoms that are found in many other ailments of cats.
+The signs of histoplasmosis are variable and are usually not specific for this disease.
+In cats, the typical symptoms include mild fever, depression, loss of appetite, and weight loss, which are signs associated with many other ailments of cats.
 If the lungs are the primary site of infection, the cat may show signs of respiratory distress such as coughing or difficulty breathing.
-If the intestinal tract is the primary site of infection, the only symptoms may be anorexia and weight loss.
-If the disease has become more generalized, your veterinarian may detect enlargements in the liver, spleen and/or lymph nodes, evidence of ulceration in the throat or intestinal tract, draining skin lesions, infection in the eyes, or joint involvement.
+If the intestinal tract is the primary site of infection, the only symptoms may be loss of appetite and weight loss.
+If the disease has become more generalized, your veterinarian may detect enlargements in the liver, spleen, and/or lymph nodes, evidence of ulceration in the throat or intestinal tract, draining skin lesions, infection in the eyes, or joint involvement causing lameness.

 How is histoplasmosis diagnosed?

 Your veterinarian may be suspicious that this disease is the cause of your cat's illness if the pet was in an area where this disease is prevalent a month or two prior to becoming ill.
-Since the symptoms of histoplasmosis are often vague and non-specific, your veterinarian will recommend a series of screening tests, including x-rays, urinalysis and blood tests.
+Since the signs of histoplasmosis are often vague and non-specific, your veterinarian will recommend a series of screening tests, including X-rays, urinalysis, and blood tests.
 Results of these tests will help support a tentative diagnosis of histoplasmosis.